 Experimental design: After a consent form and instructions quiz, participants completed a tutorial designed to familiarize them with the controls for our environment.
 After successfully completing the tutorial, they were placed in one of three variations of the main experiment room, with the same structure but different amounts of available toys and objects.
 Participants were then free to explore this new room until they had a game ready, and could freely reset it to its initial state in the meantime.
 Participants were asked to create games with the following restrictions: single-player, require no additional space or objects that they do not see in the room, and include a scoring system.
-While the latter constraint seems limiting, we note that any arbitrary goal can be scored by rewarding the achievement of the goal.
+While the latter constraint may seem limiting, we note that any arbitrary goal can be scored by rewarding the achievement of the goal.

 Dataset collection: Participants then reported their game in natural language in three text boxes, one of which was optional (see Figure ED-1).
 The optional first one allowed specifying whether there was any setup or preparation required to get the room from its default initial state to one that would allow playing the game (e.g., placing the bin on the bed).
-The second text box allowed participants to describe the game's gameplay, and the third offered space to describe any scoring rules.
+The second text box allowed participants to describe the game's gameplay, and the third offered space to describe the scoring rules.
 To encourage participants to imagine playing their game, they were also asked to report their perceived difficulty level and how many points they thought they might score if they played it.
 Participants then had a chance to play their game and revise it should they want to; if participants opted to revise their games, we analyzed the revised ones.
-We contacted 192 participants via Prolific [54] of whom 114 finished the experiment and another 12 were paid due to technical difficulties.
+We contacted 192 participants via Prolific [65] of whom 114 finished the experiment and another 12 were paid due to technical difficulties.
 Participants were paid a base rate of \$10 and received a \$2 bonus if their game satisfied the required constraints.
 Successful participants took 44.4 minutes on average, with a standard deviation of 23.3 minutes.
 We then excluded 8 games that did not satisfy the constraints we posed on participants, 6 duplicates (including some due to technical difficulties from participants who restarted the experiment), and 6 other games that were unclear or under-specified.
-After accounting for two other games we opted to avoid modeling due to their complexity, we arrived at our final dataset of 98 games.
+After accounting for two other games we opted to avoid modeling due to their complexity (one referring directly to the game interface, and control, and another describing several games or levels in the single description we collected), we arrived at our final dataset of 98 games.
+We acknowledge the potential arbitrariness of manually translating from natural language to our program representations; we attempted to be maximally faithful to the descriptions and excluded participants whose games required too much subjectivity or interpretation.